cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 3 - Merge CD into Edge/001 - Merge CD into Edge.md

 In Edge, the route `api/v3/physician_dashboard/physicians/plans_of_care/plan_of_care_actions` can be removed.
 The controller `PlanOfCareActionsController` under same namespace can be removed and code moved into a PORO class.

+## Copy Docs Folder

+All information that helps understand the Clinical Dashboard.
+How it works and how is everything related.e

 ## Execution Plan

+- Rename and copy ENV vars with Ops help
+- Copy routes file
+- Copy docs folder
+- Copy all of the code!
+- Make tests pass
+- QA Dashboard